Essay on Ageing Population in Singapore: Positive & Negative Impacts

 - Encouraging re-employment: To encourage the older people’s employment the government has made many policies, one of them was made in October 2017 the government has implemented the Tripartite workforce to assist companies in the implementation of the re-employment measures.
 To further encourage the implementation of re-employment schemes for older workers, companies were given financial support of up to $400,000 for policies that were placed in line with the re-employment legislation and also subsidized the re-training program.

-- Ensuring the financial stability of the older person: To ensure that every older person has sufficient saving the government has implemented a scheme Workfare Income Supplement (WIS) in 2007.
+- Ensuring the financial stability of the older person: To ensure that every older person has sufficient savings the government has implemented a scheme Workfare Income Supplement (WIS) in 2007.
 (Reference:http://mycpf.cpf.gov.sg/Members/Gen-Info/Workfare.html)

 - Healthcare: The Ministry of Health introduced a Chronic Disease Management Programme which emphasizes a holistic approach in the treatment of diseases.
-Other than this, in 2007 the Elder Shield Scheme for disabled people that focus on increase affordability of medical services by paying $400 per month for up to 6 years.
+Other than this, in 2007 the Elder Shield Scheme for disabled people focused on increasing the affordability of medical services by paying $400 per month for up to 6 years.

 In 2002 the concept of active aging was developed by the European Commission to ensure the self-sufficiency of older citizens after their retirement.

 Firstly, our economic growth will slow down.
-If the statics remains the same the number of young and talented people will be very less and no more MNC’s will remain interested in our country.
-The lesser the number of working people, the fewer individuals to pay taxes.
+If the statistics remain the same the number of young and talented people will be very less and no more MNCs will remain interested in our country.
+The fewer the number of working people, the fewer individuals to pay taxes.
 The government will receive less money the ultimate effect on the economy and growth of our country.

 Secondly, the older people in the country, the lessen number of people in the strength and lesser the defensive system of the country.
 We will have fewer young people to fill the ranks of the army, and fewer physically fit citizens to defend us.
 Our future and survival will be threatened.